 Artificial Intelligence: Beyond Just Games

-While the algorithms behind artificial intelligence systems remain fairly domain specific for now, AlphaGo has proven that its algorithms can not only challenge status quo in human thinking of the topic, but also teach new and creative approaches to solve complex problems.
+While the algorithms behind artificial intelligence systems remain fairly domain-specific for now, AlphaGo has proven that its algorithms can not only challenge the status quo in human thinking of the topic but also teach new and creative approaches to solve complex problems.

 DeepMind has released games that AlphaGo has played against itself and other top players to provide insight into how a machine analyzes and thinks about the game.
 We are already reaping the benefits of this as Mr. Ke, in the match against AlphaGo, seemed to have made moves inspired by AlphaGo’s playing style.

 Admittedly Go, at the end of the day, is merely a game.
 But imagine if we can generalize AlphaGo’s success in other domains to tackle our biggest problems, such as “finding new cures for diseases, dramatically reducing energy consumption, or inventing revolutionary new materials.”